On Gauge Theories and Covariant Derivatives in Metric Spaces: III. Affine Connections in Quantum Gravity

 \be [\hat{g}_{p l}(t,\vec{x}), \hat{\pi}^{p l}(t,\vec{y})] = {i}{\delta^{p}_{(p}}{\delta^{l}_{l)}}[{\delta}(\vec{x},\vec{y})] \ee

 {Where, the point $'y'$ belongs to the above mentioned neighborhood of $'x'$.
+There will be another such commutator for the other independent variable.
 The \textit{r.h.s} of the commutator is taken to be a distribution that is a spatial tensor density in the spatial coordinates of $\hat{\pi}^{p l}(t,\vec{y})$.
-We now consider the first order changes in both sides of the above equation when the point with coordinates $(t, \vec{x})$ is moved to a neighbouring point on the same spatial section.
-The new point obtained also lies within the neighborhood.
-This will lead to covariant derivatives ${\hat{\nabla}'}_{x k}$ acting on variables with arguments $'\vec{x}'$ in both sides of the above equation, where $k$ refers to the spatial coordinates $(x^{1},x^{2},x^{3})$.
-The action of ${\hat{\nabla}'}_{x k}$ on the \textit{r.h.s} is same as that on a tensor and is given by spatial partial derivatives of the delta function.
-This is not vanishing for all values of $\vec{x}$.
+The \textit{r.h.s} will be replaced by different expressions when we replace $\hat{g}_{p l}(t,\vec{x})$ by any dependent component of metric including $g_{0 \mu}$.
+These terms are determined by the secondary constraints, gauge fixing conditions, definitions of the lapse and shift functions given before and the fundamental commutators given by the above equation.
+If the Levi-Civita connections are consistent with the commutators so obtained, the action of the corresponding spatial covariant derivatives on both sides of any of the commutators \textit{w.r.t} the arguments of metric will agree since both sides are equal for all components of metric.
+We now consider Eq.(19).
+The action of ${\hat{\nabla}'}_{x k}$ on the \textit{r.h.s} is same as that on a second rank covariant tensor and will contain spatial partial derivatives of the delta function.
+It will also contain additional terms dependent on connections and metric that can explicitly depend on time due to explicit time dependence of the gauge fixing conditions [33].
+This covariant derivative is not vanishing in general for all values of $\vec{x}$.
 The left hand side vanishes as can be found from the following expression:}

 \be {{\hat{\nabla}'}_{x k}}\left\{{\hat{g}_{p l}(t,\vec{x})}\right\}{\hat{\pi}^{p l}(t,\vec{y})} - {\hat{\pi}^{p l}(t,\vec{y})}{{\hat{\nabla}'}_{x k}}\left\{{\hat{g}_{p l}(t,\vec{x})}\right\} = 0 \ee